Nikon D300 vs Panasonic G9

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D300 was succeeded by the Nikon D300S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D300 and G9 can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D300 and the Panasonic G9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.